rao10/casswiki_quartz/content/Books/Brain Changer.md

 ![[Brain_Changer.png|hsmall center]]

-> [!caption|center no-title no-icon no-margin ]
-_Brain Changer: How Harnessing Your Brain's Power to Adapt Can Change Your Life_, 2013.

 _**Brain Changer: How Harnessing Your Brain's Power to Adapt Can Change Your Life**_ is a book by David DiSalvo, first published in 2013.
 It describes our potential to change our [[Brain|brains]] through neuroplasticity, by consciously influencing the feedback loops that control our brains and minds.